Biden to propose 8-year citizenship path for immigrants

 As a candidate, Biden went so far as to say the Obama administration went too far in its aggressive deportations.

-Barrow reported from Wilmington, Del.
+Barrow reported from Wilmington, Delaware.
 Associated Press writer Elliot Spagat in San Diego contributed to this report.

 Credit: Alex Brandon